sonofeft/RocketIsp/docs/efficiencies.rst

 If thruster on/off pulsing is involved, then the steady state Isp equation may be further modified as shown below.
-Note also that pulsing usually changes the overall thruster mixture ratio due to different leads or lags of the fuel and oxidizer being fed into the thruster.
+Note also that pulsing usually changes the overall thruster mixture ratio due to different leads or lags of the fuel and oxidizer being fed into the thruster, as well as any dribble volume differences between fuel and oxidizer.

 .. math::
     \Large{Isp_{del} = Isp_{del}SS * \eta_{Pulse}}